-The University library system contains over 2.7 million items housed in four libraries.
-A computerized catalog listing the holdings of the University of Denver as well as those of other Colorado and national universities and the Denver Public Library is available for use.
+The University Libraries (https://library.du.edu/) system contains millions of physical and digital materials housed in four libraries (Anderson Academic Commons; Law Library; Music Library; Hampden Center).
+Additional materials are available through cooperative lending agreements from local, regional, or national universities through Prospector and Interlibrary Loan.
 Students are granted borrowing privileges at all of the cooperating libraries.
 They also have access to libraries at the United States Geological Survey (USGS) and the National Center for Atmospheric Research (NCAR).